 , Professional Caregiver |

 83% of caregivers in the United States are family members or friends, and nearly half of all unpaid caregivers for older adults are providing care for someone living with Alzheimer’s disease or another form of dementia.
 At HomeSpark, our certified caregivers are here to compassionately provide the additional support your family needs.
-These tips will help you provide the best possible care for someone living with Alzheimer’s.

 As we age, our hearts and blood vessels undergo changes.
 These changes may increase the risk of heart disease.
 While some components of heart disease are genetic, the good news is most are related to lifestyle.
 Simple changes in your lifestyle can help you avoid, delay, prevent and even reverse your risk.
 Advancements in smartphone technology can also help you manage your lifestyle and health safety.

 Don't wait until there is an emergency to talk to your aging parents about accepting in-home care.
 HomeSpark has put together some tips on how to talk to your parents about care and knowing when it is time to initiate care.

 Thanks to advancements in modern medicine, the average life expectancy has increased by more than 30 years over the last century.
 Physicians have extended our quantity of life but what can we do to help improve the quality of those extra years?

 Cleaning may seem like an easy task with little question as to how to do it properly.
 However, with the threat of COVID-19 still present, understanding some important facts can help keep you and your family safe.
 Therefore, we have put together some tips for keeping your home COVID clean.